mixer/mixer-client-swift/README.md

 ## License

-BeamAPI is available under the MIT license.
+MixerAPI is available under the MIT license.
 See the LICENSE file for more info.